SofaComplianceRobotics/docs-support/docs/Users/EmioLabs/emio-labs-user-manual.md

 ### Running Emio Labs on MacOS
 :::warning
-The design Lab (Lab 3) is not working on MacOS due to an issue with `gmsh`.
+The [Lab Design](https://docs-support.compliance-robotics.com/docs/v25.06/Users/EmioLabs/find-labs/#lab---design) is not working on MacOS due to an issue with `gmsh`.
 :::

 If you are running the Emio Labs on MacOS, you need to run it with **admin privileges**.
 This is necessary for the application to access certain system resources and functionalities, such as connecting to the real robot.